TheLucasNorth/openstv/README.md

     TextReport
     YamlReport

 Depending on your use case, you may wish to change the default report format.
-YOu can set this in line 57 of runElection.py:
+You can set this in line 57 of runElection.py:

 `reportformat = "TextReport"`

 Simply change TextReport to the desired report format.
 It is also possible to customise the report formats by modifying the files in ReportPlugins.

-Ballot file format:
+##Ballot file format:

     4 2          # four candidates are competing for two seats -2           # Bob (candidate 2, as listed below) has withdrawn (optional)